mindprotectionkit/immunity-core/README.md

 Today's hypervisors are not very secure, agencies can (easily) enter the layer below most cloud servers. :(

 Immunity Core is here to change this.
 A 10 MB kernel+hypervisor live-CD which does *nothing* else than running your KVM-instances.
 Please deploy it on secure hardware.
-Using [Coreboot](http://www.coreboot.org/) and a secure network card is highly recommended.
+Using an open firmware like [Coreboot](http://www.coreboot.org/) and a secure network card is highly recommended.

 #Background